mb-anderson/call-of-duty-modern-warfare-3-translation/README.md

 - `all_strings.json` - All strings in JSON format
 - `translation/patch*.str` - Translated strings in STR format
 - `zone_out/patch*.ff` - Compiled fastfiles ready for game to copy and paste MW3/zone/english
+- Rename `patch_ACT{1,2,3}.ff` to `patch.ff` pasted files in your game directory.
+The index is what act you are playing.
+- Sorry, but this is the only solution that I found, otherwise you get an error: `exceeded limit of 10000 localize assets`

 ## 🤝 Contributing